AaronAikman/JSONitor/README.markdown

 ### EXE

-It is recommend to simply copy `JSONitor.exe` to where you would like to store the executable and generated info file.
-From there, you may double click to run the exe.
+It is recommended to simply copy `JSONitor.exe` to where you would like to store the executable and generated info file.
+From there, you may double-click to run the exe.

 ### Python Install

-If preferred or if they above method does not work, you may install module requirements (PyQt5, Qscintilla, QtAwesome, and Pyperclip) by changing to the source folder and running:
+If preferred or if the above method does not work, you may install module requirements (PyQt5, Qscintilla, QtAwesome, and Pyperclip) by changing to the source folder and running:

     pip3 install -r requirements.txt

-Once the requirements are installed, you can run JSONitor using Python 3 in the source folder.
+Once the requirements are installed, you can run JSONitor through Python 3 from the source folder.

     python3 JSONitor.py